Tiagocl/Spotify-Clone/README.md

 - **Music Streaming:** Stream music seamlessly (available only for premium users/Video of this feature in the videos section).

 - **Search Functionality:**  Search for tracks, artists, or albums with ease.
+(Note: Due to a recent update to the Spotify Web API, searching for playlists and albums is no longer supported.)

 - **User Authentication:** Secure login system to access app features.